Franciscan University of Steubenville

-Franciscan University of Steubenville is a private Franciscan university in Steubenville, Ohio.
-The university has 3,656 students as of fall 2022, including 2,602 students on campus, in 40 undergraduate and 8 graduate degree programs.
-The student body is 97 percent Catholic and the university claims to have the largest number of students majoring in theology, catechetics, and philosophy of any Catholic university in the United States.
+Franciscan University of Steubenville is a private Franciscan university in Steubenville, Ohio, United States.
+As of fall 2023, the university enrolled 3,750 students in 40 undergraduate and 8 graduate degree programs.
+The student body is majority Catholic, and Franciscan claims to have the largest number of students majoring in theology, catechetics, and philosophy of any Catholic university in the United States.

-The school was established as the College of Steubenville in 1946 by the Franciscan Friars of the Third Order Regular at the request of Bishop Mussio, the first bishop of the Diocese of Steubenville.
-In 1974, Fr.
-Michael Scanlan, T.O.R., became president and began a series of major reforms to restore the school to its Catholic heritage.
-The school changed its name to the University of Steubenville upon achieving university status in 1980, and adopted the current title Franciscan University of Steubenville in 1986.
+The school was established as the "College of Steubenville" in 1946 by the Franciscan Friars of the Third Order Regular at the request of Anthony John King Mussio, the first bishop of the Diocese of Steubenville.
+In 1974, Michael Scanlan became president and began a series of major reforms to restore the school to its Catholic heritage.
+The college changed its name to the "University of Steubenville" upon achieving university status in 1980 and adopted the current title Franciscan University of Steubenville in 1986.

 History

 In 1946, the first Bishop of Steubenville, Anthony John King Mussio, invited the Franciscan Friars of the Third Order Regular to establish a Catholic college in the diocese to serve local students and especially World War II veterans.
 In June 1946, the friars accepted the offer, purchased the Knights of Pythias Building in downtown Steubenville, and invested $350,000 in establishing the College of Steubenville.
 Enrollment grew, and more buildings were purchased, but the college was still cramped.
 The friars bought a 40-acre property overlooking the city, and accreditation was provided by the North Central Association of Colleges and Schools in 1960.

-The College of Steubenville was successful during the early years, under the tenures of presidents the Rev. Daniel W. Egan, the Rev. Kevin R. Keelan, and the Rev. Columba J. Devlin.
+The College of Steubenville was successful during the early years, under the tenures of presidents Daniel W. Egan, Kevin R. Keelan, and Columba J. Devlin.
 By the end of Keelan's second term in 1974, the school was suffering from social upheaval and declining enrollment.
 For some time, it looked like the college would close.
-The Rev. Michael Scanlan was chosen to fill the position of president.
+Michael Scanlan was chosen to fill the position of president.
 Incorporating knowledge from his experience in starting a charismatic renewal movement at St. Francis Seminary, Scanlan worked to institute a similar renewal at Steubenville.
 He took over the Sunday liturgy on the campus, incorporating charismatic praise and worship and more passionate preaching into the Mass.
 He instituted households, small groups of men and women devoted to personal and communal growth, and required students to join one.
 Scanlan also created a renewal center on the campus, which organized retreats and seminars to further instruct students in the Roman Catholic faith.
 The center began holding religious conferences in the summers, one benefit of which was attracting many young people to the college.
 Scanlan often spoke at these conferences.